datasets/geoip2-ipv4/README.md

 - Where geoname_id was not available, registered_country_geoname_id was used.
 - Where geoname_id and registered_country_genoname_id where empty, geoname_id, continent_code, continent_name, country_iso_code and country_name are empty.

+##Preparation
+Original CSVs were imported into a MySQL database, then with a script an additional CSV was created combining Country names, locations and IPs.

 ##License
-Datapackage: Creative Commons Zero / Original CSV: This dataset includes GeoLite2 data created by MaxMind, available from www.maxmind.com
+Datapackage: Creative Commons Zero /
+Original CSV: This dataset includes GeoLite2 data created by MaxMind, available from www.maxmind.com